renggli/esphome-elements/README.md

 This category of elements displays exactly one child at a time, with different strategies for choosing which one.

 - `priority`: Displays the first active child element in its list, re-evaluated each frame based on each child's `is_active` state.
 - `sequence`: Presents its children in a defined order.
-Use the `elements.sequence.next` and `elements.sequence.prev` actions to advance to the next or previous active child.
+Use the `elements.next` and `elements.prev` actions to advance to the next or previous active child.
 - `random`: Shows its active children in a random order, avoiding recently shown items.
-Use the `elements.random.next` and `elements.random.prev` actions to advance to another child.
+Use the `elements.next` and `elements.prev` actions to advance to another child.

 **Navigation Actions:**

 To control `sequence` and `random` elements from automations, use their respective actions:

-- `elements.sequence.next` / `elements.sequence.prev`
-- `elements.random.next` / `elements.random.prev`
+- `elements.next` / `elements.prev`

 Both require the `id` of the target element.

-The same configuration variables as [Composition Elements](#composition-elements) are supported.
+The following configuration variables are supported:

+- **elements** (Required, Array&lt;Element&gt;): A list of child elements.
+- **on_change** (Optional, Action): An automation to perform when the active child changes.
+The variables `from_index` and `to_index` provide the indices of the transition.

 ### Delegate Elements